PelionIoT/mbed-cloud-sdk-dotnet/DEVELOPMENT.md

 ## Building Documentation

 To see updates to the docs site as you push changes, make sure your branch name is prefixed with "docs-".
-On every successful build the docs will be regenerated and available at https://s3-us-west-2.amazonaws.com/mbed-cloud-sdk-dotnet-dist/docs-yournamehere-buildNo/docs/index.html.
+On every successful build the docs will be regenerated and available from [here](https://armmbed.github.io/mbed-cloud-sdk-dotnet/builds)